 The pub is shown on the 1905 OS map but seems to have disappeared by the 1969 sheet.
-The 1909 Rate Book has "late" added, so the pub must have closed during that book's currency, between 1916 (last directory entry found) and the late 1930s.
+The 1909 Rate Book has "late" added, so the pub must have closed during that book's currency, between 1916 (the last directory entry we've found so far) and the late 1930s.

 The date 1701 can be seen on the wall.

 It's shown on this old OS map from about the end of the 19th century, though it isn't entirely clear from the map which building was the Cock. (larger map)

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 (some old PO directory information courtesy of londonpublichouse.com)